WTI Predicts Better Wage Growth for Most U.S. Workers

 Arlington, Va.
-(Feb.
-19, 2014) - Wage growth in private industry is expected to accelerate later this year, according to the preliminary first-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading
+(July 15, 2014) - Stronger wage gains are on the horizon for most U.S. workers, according to the final second-quarter Wage Trend Indicator™ (WTI) released today by Bloomberg BNA, a leading

 publisher of specialized news and information.